-Cell Biology Exactly when the genesis of life occurred remains unclear, but fossils of microorganisms have been found in sedimentary rock from at least 3.5 billion years ago.
+Exactly when the genesis of life occurred remains unclear, but fossils of microorganisms have been found in sedimentary rock from at least 3.5 billion years ago.
 Life at that time was unicellular, consisting of a single cell.
 Cells eventually took on a structure with a membrane-surrounded nucleus and organelles such as the mitochondria, and multicellular organisms followed.
 All life consists of cells, and our knowledge of the cell is the key to our knowledge of life.
 Cells themselves are equipped with functions such as self-replication and metabolism, while in multicellular organisms cells of the same kind come together to form tissues and perform various functions to maintain life.
 Cell biology is the study of the structures and functions of cells.
 Dr. Ohsumi was later awarded the Nobel Prize in Physiology or Medicine in 2016.

-31st Prize (2015, Research field: Cell Biology) Recipient Dr. Yoshinori Ohsumi Honorary Professor, Frontier Research Center, Tokyo Institute of Technology, Japan Date of Birth: 9 February 1945 Nationality: Japan Achievements recognized by the Award Dr. Ohsumi elucidated the key mechanisms of autophagy, which were completely unknown before his studies.
-He first identified and analyzed multiple autophagy-related genes (ATG genes) in yeast.
-He established autophagy as an important research field in Cell Biology by elucidating its key molecular mechanisms and by showing that it is an important life phenomenon, widely conserved throughout the living world.
+31st Prize (2015, Research field: Cell Biology)

+Recipient Dr. Yoshinori Ohsumi Honorary Professor, Frontier Research Center, Tokyo Institute of Technology, Japan Date of Birth: 9 February 1945 Nationality: Japan Achievements recognized by the Award Dr. Ohsumi elucidated the key mechanisms of auto completely unknown before his studies.
+He first ider multiple autophagy-related genes (ATG genes) in ye autophagy as an important research field in Cell Biolog key molecular mechanisms and by showing that it i phenomenon, widely conserved throughout the living nue to be generated in iscoveries, which were new field of medicine ce, stem cell biology, to the advancement of ophagy, which were entified and analyzed veast.
+He established gy by elucidating its is an important life world.